 Primary Areas of Settlement in the GTA (Social Atlas):

-Oakville, Milton, Caledon, King, Newmarket, Aurora, Whitchurch-Stoufville, and City of Toronto.
+Oakville, Milton, Caledon, King, Newmarket, Aurora, Whitchurch-Stouffville, and the City of Toronto.

 Despite being occupied by various empires and Nazi Germany, Slovak national pride helped maintain a unique language and culture to this day.
 Since Czechoslovakia split into Slovakia and Czech Republic in a peaceful settlement in 1993 which is known as the "Velvet Divorce", Slovakia has successfully developed into a nation with a flourishing economy.
 Post-Communism privatization and foreign investment were both very helpful.
 Slovakia has a strong Christian heritage, and is a more religious society than the Czech Republic.
 Religious activity and private religious schools were banned under Communism, but the churches and religious schools made a comeback when Communism fell.
 Today, there is freedom of religion.
 With such a large Roman Catholic population, it is unsurprising that most Slovaks celebrate Catholic holidays and mark major life events (birth, marriage, and death) according to Catholic traditions.